 How do Employees Benefit from Continuous Training Opportunities?

 Companies are not the only ones that need professional development in order to remain competitive in the market.
-It is also a crucial factor for employees to meet the demands of their jobs and continue to develop their skills.
+It is also a crucial factor for employees to meet the demands of their jobs and continue to develop for leadership positions and new roles.
 Considering the speed at which both jobs and areas of responsibility are changing, it becomes clear that professional development is extremely important for employees to have a real chance in the labor market - both now and in the future!

 A study by the Bertelsmann Stiftung also suggests this: